We are open - safety is our top priority!

 It can be difficult for your child’s dentist to approach the subject of eating disorders.
 Many children keep their behaviors a secret.
 However, leading questions that focus on dental issues may help them to be more honest.
 If your dentist suspects that your child has an eating disorder, it’s important to get professional medical and psychiatric treatment for him or her as soon as possible.
 Prompt treatment may prevent serious medical complications as well as anorexia and bulimia effects on teeth.

-To get the dental care you deserve from an affordable dentist in Miami, call Pediatric Dental Associates today at (786) 230-1990 or make an appointment.
+To get the dental care you deserve from an affordable dentist in Miami, call today at or make an appointment.